 We should also point out that you can find this food in a 6.3-pound bag or a four-pack of 3.15-pound bags.
 It is also a great option for cats that spend their time either indoors or outdoors.
 It is also good for all breeds, sizes, and ages of cats.

-This is an all-natural formula that contains some unfortunate ingredients, however, like pea protein and alfalfa meal.
-You should also note that it’s not as effective at controlling weight gain.
+This is an all-natural formula, but it does contain pea protein and alfalfa meal.
 That being said, Blue Buffalo uses real meat as the first ingredient plus other wholesome grains, fruits, and vegetables.
 It also does not have any chicken or poultry by-product meals, corn, wheat, soy, or artificial preservatives or flavors.

 One other drawback of Blue Buffalo Hairball Control is the kibble bits are harder than most, and it can be more difficult for your cat to chew.
 That being said, you can pick it up in a 3 or 7-pound bag.
 Finally, you should note that this formula is hard to digest for many felines.

 8. Hill’s Science Diet Wet Hairball Cat Food

 If your tabby prefers a wet meal, the Hill’s Science Diet Wet Cat Food may be the right choice.
 This formula is available in either 2.9-ounce cans (12 or 24 pack) or 5.5-ounce cans (24 pack).
 The chicken recipe is designed to help with both hairballs and urinary control.
 The meal contains added vitamins and minerals such as omegas 6 and vitamin E.